-The Group has established an operational risk management system with a cascaded protection named "Three Lines of Defence" as the core.
-Each business department is the first defence line for guarding against operational risk.
-They are the direct bearers and managers of operational risk and take important responsibility for identifying, assessing, monitoring and managing operational risk.
-Internal Control and Compliance Department, Risk Management Department and Legal Affairs Department are the second defence line, taking charge of coordinating, guiding, evaluating and monitoring activities of operational risk management in the first defence line.
-Audit Department is the third defence line for guarding against operational risk, in charge of auditing, monitoring and evaluating the formation and implementation of operational risk management framework.
+The Group has established an operational risk management system featuring "Three Lines of Defence".
+Business departments serve as the first defence line for guarding against operational risk.
+As the direct bearers and managers of operational risk, they take important responsibility for managing operational risk of businesses under their charge.
+Internal Control and Compliance Department, Risk Management Department and Legal Affairs Department are the second defence line, taking charge of operational risk management.
+Audit Department, the third defence line for guarding against operational risk, is in charge of re-supervision of operational risk management.
+The process of the Group's operational risk management includes risk identification, assessment, control, mitigation, monitoring, and reporting.